aldur/aldur.github.io/_micros/raw-markdown-for-posts.md

 {% else %}
   {% assign md_url = page.url | append: ".md" %}
 {% endif %}

+I have just added a small Jekyll plugin to this blog that allows viewing posts in Markdown (rather than HTML).
+To see it in action, add an `.md` extension to any post link to fetch the raw Markdwon.
+This is how it looks for [this post]({{ md_url | absolute_url }}).

+The Markdown layout is useful for LLMs (that can parse it while being more token-efficient), but also for those that want to consume content their own way (for instance, this now allows to quickly read posts through `curl`):

 ```bash
 curl {{ md_url | absolute_url }}
 ```